-Every October, the Friends of the Saratoga Springs Public Library’s Saratoga Book Festival presents literary programming featuring about 25 panel discussions, solo book talks, writing workshops, and even a few casual book chats in area pubs.
-Our programs are aimed at adults, children, or YA audiences.
+Every October, the Friends of the Saratoga Springs Public Library’s Saratoga Book Festival presents literary programming featuring about 30 panel discussions, solo book talks, writing workshops, and even a few casual book chats in area pubs.
+Our programs are aimed at adults, children, and YA audiences.

 All authors who are invited to participate will be featured in at least one panel or solo session; the Festival does not feature authors for book signings only.
 Authors must be prepared to cover their own travel expenses.